Website Trust Signals Checklist: Build Credibility for Users, Search Engines, and AI

 Publication Dates

-Include datePublished and dateModified in your Article schema.
-Search engines and AI models use freshness as a trust signal.
+Include datePublished and dateModified in your Article schema when they reflect real publication and review activity.
 Never use future dates.

 Consistent Information